knative/docs/docs/eventing/samples/apache-camel-source/README.md

 First, download and edit the [`source_telegram.yaml`](source_telegram.yaml) file and put the authorization token, replacing the `<put-your-token-here>` placeholder.

-To reduce noise in the message dumper, you can remove the previously created timer CamelSource from the namespace:
+To reduce noise in the event display, you can remove the previously created timer CamelSource from the namespace:

 ```shell
 kubectl delete camelsource camel-timer-source